Okipa/laravel-stuck-jobs-notifier/docs/upgrade-guides/from-v2-to-v3.md

 The name changed from `laravel-failed-jobs-notifier` to `laravel-stuck-jobs-notifier`.

-As so, the old package has been archived, marked as abandoned and now suggest to use the new one.
+As so, the old package has been archived, marked as abandoned and now suggest using the new one.

 ## Command signature change